PetLabCo Logo

 Introduce a Bland Diet

-Pumpkins and sweet potatoes are great sources of fiber that can help with both soft dog stools and constipation.
-The additional fiber adds bulk to the soft stool and reduces the speed with which food moves through your dog’s digestive tract, allowing more time for adequate digestion.
-Adding fiber to your dog’s diet can also aid in absorbing excess water from the intestinal tract which ultimately helps to firm up the soft dog poop.
+Fiber helps absorb excess water and adds bulk to stool.
+Sweet potatoes are great sources of fiber that can help with both soft dog stools and constipation over time.
+Adding fiber to your dog’s diet can also aid in absorbing excess water from the intestinal tract which ultimately helps to firm up loose stools.

 A person in a yellow jacket is using a blue biodegradable bag to pick up dog poop from a patch of grass.